1. Policies and responsibilities

 Multi-stakeholder initiatives' codes of conduct

-Some suppliers are members of multi-stakeholder initiatives with joint supplier codes of conduct, such as amfori BSCI, the Ethical Trading Initiative or the Responsible Business Alliance.
-If you are part of such an initiative, it may be difficult to revise the code to align it with the commitments.
+If you participate in a multi-stakeholder initiative with a shared supplier code of conduct, such as amfori BSCI and Responsible Business Alliance, it may be difficult to revise the code of conduct.
 In such cases, you need to compare the code with the commitments and work to ensure that the initiative updates it.

 Supplier Code of Conduct & Due Diligence